observepoint/github-actions-integration/README.md

 3. Request GitHub Actions integration enablement
 4. Wait for confirmation that your organization has been whitelisted

-> 💡 **Note**: This is a one-time setup per organization.
+💡 **Note**: This is a one-time setup per organization.
 All repositories within the whitelisted organization will have access to the integration.

 ### Step 2: Get Your ObservePoint API Key

 1. Log in to ObservePoint
 2. Open "Profile & Permissions"
 3. Generate a new key or copy an existing one

+💡 **Note**: You can create a dedicated non-admin user in ObservePoint, and use its key for this integraiton.

 ### Step 3: Find Your Audit ID